colejarczyk/doc/api/transactions.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *label* and *label2* are example values.
-You can name labels as you like.
+You can name labels as you wish.

 Example Response
 ^^^^^^^^^^^^^^^^